Cybersecurity Awareness Training for Small Business: A 2026 Canadian Guide

 Annual SMB program total CA$5,000 to CA$25,000 Full-year spend, 25 to 250 employees.

-Platform price is a weak predictor of effectiveness; cadence is the strong predictor.
-A CA$25 platform shipping monthly simulations beats a CA$50 platform that sat in a procurement spreadsheet.
+In my experience, platform price is a weak predictor of effectiveness; cadence is the strong predictor.
+A CA$25 platform shipping simulations every month beats a CA$50 platform that sat in a procurement spreadsheet.

 What should a security awareness training program cover?

-An effective program covers six core threat categories tied to attack patterns the Canadian Centre for Cyber Security publishes annually.
+An effective program covers six core threat categories tied to the attack patterns the Canadian Centre for Cyber Security tracks in its National Cyber Threat Assessment 2025-2026.
 Skipping any category leaves a gap that insurers and PIPEDA reviewers read as inadequate safeguards.

 1. Phishing and social engineering recognition.
 Spotting suspicious senders, urgency triggers, impersonation, and URL manipulation.
 Tailor lures per industry.